CookieSource/wikijs/installation/online.md

 >  This guide is for **Online Installation**.
 For the *Offline Installation* guide, [click here](https://wiki.rebornos.org/en/installation/offline).

 > This guide assumes that you have already downloaded the Calamares-based RebornOS ISO, prepared a bootable live USB/DVD, and enabled booting from that USB/DVD in your boot priority settings (BIOS).
+If not, please  see the [requirements](/installation/requirements).
 {.is-info}

 When you first boot from the live ISO, you will see a menu of various boot modes: